 None of the scandals of the era touched the Teflon Premier.
 But after nine years in the job, Beattie had enough and quit in 2007.
 His wife Heather called him a “tired, exhausted, man with bags under his eyes”.
 He handed over power to his deputy Anna Bligh.

-Bligh hung on in this year’s election but recent events such as the Gordon Nuttall prosecution and the CMC (Crime and Misconduct Commission) report into renewed police misconduct have weakened her position.
+Bligh hung on in this year’s election but the Gordon Nuttall prosecution and the CMC (Crime and Misconduct Commission) report into renewed police misconduct have weakened her position.
 Bligh acknowledged the state of affairs in her own speech leading up to the Fitzgerald Inquiry anniversary.
 She said Fitzgerald’s Inquiry was the reason she entered politics.
 She hailed the $43m CMC and its broad mission to oversee and investigate allegations of public sector misconduct and major organised crime.
 There are also new FOI laws, a Lobbyists Register, new political donation laws, and laws banning ministers from holding shares or company directorships.

 Over to us.